iqiyi/xCrash/CONTRIBUTING.md

 4. Check your Java code lints and checkstyles.
 5. Try your best to test your code.
 6. Squash all of your commits into one meaningful commit.
-7. Now, you can submit your pull request on `dev` branch.

 ## Code Style Guide